lastknight/NCII-hash/README.md

 ## I want to use it for removing content

-Removal of content based on hashed and Perceptual Hashes is strongly frown upon by many.
+Removal of content based on hashes and Perceptual Hashes is strongly frown upon by many.
 We suggest to use it to find the content and manually review it - according to your TOS and Legislation - and to better decide the actions to be taken.

+## I want to contribute

+**ATTENTION!!!
+**PLEASE DO NOT SEND US ANY IMAGE TO BE HASHED.
+OF ANY KIND.
+NEVER.
+EVER.
+SERIOUSLY.**
+**ATTENTION!!!

+You can create your own hashes using the Ruby [NCII-tool](/tool) and use it on images you own and then contact us.
+Usage is pretty strightforward.

+`mgpf$ ruby NCII-tool.rb -h`
+`Usage:`
+`   NCII-tool [-h] [-f filename] [-d directory]`
+`   -h, --help       Show this help.`
+`   -v, --version    Show the version number (0.1).`
+`   -f, --file.
+The file to be hashed.`
+`   -f, --file.
+The directory to be hashed.`

+Collection presently curated by:

+* [Matteo G.P.
+Flora](https://mgpf.it) ([@lastknight](https://twitter.com/lastknight)): Adjunct Professor of Corporate Reputation & Storytelling at university of Pavia, Lecturer of Big Data and Analytics at Bicocca University in Milan, CEO The Fool.
+Hacker.

+Contributions most welcome in the [GitHub page](https://github.com/lastknight/NCII-hash) or in mail via `mf {at} mgpf.it`.